Amputation Accidents Cripple Individuals

 It is estimated that one out of every 200 people in the United States has had an amputation.
-While the rates for trauma-related amputations are decreasing, there are still a significant number of amputations due to accidents each year.
+While the rates for trauma-related injuries are decreasing, there is still a significant number of harm due to accidents each year.
 Nearly 70 percent of trauma-related amputations involve the upper-limbs.
-Males are at a significantly higher risk for traumatic amputations and the risk of traumatic amputation increases with age, reaching its highest level among people aged 85 and older.
+Males are at a significantly higher risk and the chance of harm increases with age, reaching its highest level among people aged 85 and older.

 Contact an Amputation Injury Lawyer